 A CHANCE IN LIFE

-Boys’ & Girls’ Republic of Italy (La Repubblica dei Ragazzi) and Boys’ & Girls’ Towns of Italy was founded on the outskirts of Rome to provide, in Monsignor’s words, “a chance in life” to vulnerable and orphaned children.
+Boys’ & Girls’ Republic of Italy (La Repubblica dei Ragazzi) and Boys’ & Girls’ Towns of Italy (La Città dei Ragazzi) were founded to provide, in Monsignor’s words, “a chance in life” to vulnerable and orphaned children.
 After months or years of living on their own, many of the children that Monsignor first encountered were unused or unwilling to live under the supervision of adults.
-This independent nature inspired a visionary approach to youth development: give the children the responsibility of running their own Town through the model of self-government.
+This independent nature inspired a visionary approach to youth development at the Towns: give the children the responsibility of running their own Town through the model of self-government.